PandoraMedia/hydra/hydra-android-gradle-plugin/README.md

 ##### Here are some caveats of this plugin:

-- The following table lists which version of the Hydra Android Plug-in is required for each verison of the Android Gradle Plugin (AGP).
+- The following table lists which version of the Hydra Android Plug-in is required for each version of the Android Gradle Plugin (AGP).

 | AGP Version | Hydra Android Version |
 | ----------- | --------------------- |